 History is clear on the fact that the Egyptians used cedarwood oil, clove oil, oil of cinnamon, nutmeg and myrrh to embalm their dead.

-Much like today, the Egyptians used oils for herbal preparations to be used in spiritual ceremonies, for medicinal purposes, and for fragrance and beauty.
+Much like today, the Egyptians used oils for herbal preparations for spiritual ceremonies, medicinal purposes, and fragrance and beauty.

-History mentions the use of essential oils by the Greeks and in particular by Hippocrates, who was commonly called the "father of medicine" who used both aromatic and medicinal plant oils.
+History mentions the use of essential oils by the Greeks and, in particular, by Hippocrates, who was commonly called the "father of medicine" and used both aromatic and medicinal plant oils.

-The Romans through the knowledge gained by the Chinese, Egyptians, and Greeks and recorded the 500 or so plants; or specifically Dioscorides, a Roman, wrote a book, titled: De Materia Medica.
+Through the knowledge gained by the Chinese, Egyptians, and Greeks, the Romans recorded the 500 or so plants; specifically, Dioscorides, a Roman, wrote a book titled De Materia Medica.

-In the book, the properties of 500 or so plants were described in detail.
+The book described the properties of 500 or so plants in detail.

-Advances were made in distilling the oils in the 12 century in Germany when lavender was distilled for its medicinal purposes.
+Advances were made in distilling oils in the 12 century in Germany when lavender was distilled for medicinal purposes.

-It wasn't until the 16th century that individuals could buy essential oils and they were termed as being an "apothecary."
+It wasn't until the 16th century that individuals could buy essential oils and were termed an "apothecary."

 Advances continued to be made in aromatherapy in the 20th century by other well-known aromatherapists including Jean Valnet, Madam Marguerite Maury, and also Robert B. Tisserand.